Angelinsky7/Docker-Volume-Watcher/README.md

 Panel to restart the service
 1. Restart the service

+## Informations
+You can find informations of what the Service is doing into the Window Event Viewer window.
+Go to "Applications and Services logs" -> "Docker Volume Watcher"

 ## .dvwignore file
 if you add a .dvwignore file at the root of the host volume you can now ignore some files